besoeasy/tailwind-components/README.md

 https://tailwind.besoeasy.com

-Please take your time to add your components as well, fork this repo and add your components and push
+Please take your time to add your components as well, fork this repo and add your components and push.
+I plan to add 1 tailwind component each day !

 ## Rules to contribute